marcomq/tauri-plugin-python/README.md

 # Tauri Plugin Python

 This [tauri](https://v2.tauri.app/) plugin is supposed to make it easy to use Python as backend code.
-It uses [RustPython](https://github.com/RustPython/RustPython) as interpreter to call python from rust.
+It uses [RustPython](https://github.com/RustPython/RustPython) or alternatively [PyO3](https://pyo3.rs) as interpreter to call python from rust.

 RustPython doesn't require python to be installed on the target platform and makes it therefore easy to deploy your production binary.
 Unfortunately, it has some compatibility issues and is slower than PyO3/CPython.
-[PyO3](https://pyo3.rs) is also supported as optional Cargo feature for desktop applications.
+PyO3 is also supported as optional Cargo feature for desktop applications.
-PyO3 uses CPython as interpreter and therefore has a much better compatibility for python libraries.
+PyO3 uses CPython as interpreter and therefore has a wide compatibility for available python libraries.
 It isn't used as default as it requires to make libpython available for the target platform, which can be complicated, especially for mobile targets.